pnp/PnP-PowerShell/Documentation/RemoveSPOIndexedProperty.md

 #Remove-SPOIndexedProperty
 Removes a key from propertybag to be indexed by search.
-The key and it's value retain in the propertybag, however it will not be indexed anymore.
+The key and it's value remain in the propertybag, however it will not be indexed anymore.
 ##Syntax
 ```powershell
 Remove-SPOIndexedProperty [-Web <WebPipeBind>] -Key <String>